 Live-in home care is when a professional carer comes and lives with you in your home to provide you with around the clock care, companionship and support so you can live a better quality of life, in the comfort and familiarity of your own home, whilst receiving consistency and continuity of care – something that cannot easily be achieved with domiciliary care.

 There are many compelling benefits of 24 hour care at home as opposed to using a domiciliary care agency:

-24-hour care and support around the clock – something that cannot be achieved with domiciliary care visits.
+24-hour care and support around the clock – something that cannot be achieved with domiciliary services.

 Specialist and complex care provided by highly trained carers delivered in the comfort of your own home around the clock.
 A dedicated carer can provide one-to-one support of specialist conditions like dementia, Parkinson’s or Multiple Sclerosis (MS) – all of which require a continuous and dedicated approach to care during the day, and night.
 For those who need stroke care or cancer care, nurse-led care at home provided by a professional carer can really improve quality of life.

-Generally domiciliary visits are short, anything from 15 mins to a maximum of an hour so for someone needing greater levels of care this level of support is not enough to ensure you get high quality care that improves your quality of life.
+Generally domiciliary or home care visits are short; anything from 15 mins to an hour so for someone needing greater levels of care this level of support is not enough to ensure you get high quality home care that improves your quality of life.
 It is just impossible to achieve in the time the carers are afforded to spend with you.